ros2/rosbag2/docs/design/rosbag2_snapshot_recorder/rosbag2_snapshot_recorder.md

 ros2 service call /rosbag2_recorder/snapshot/resume rosbag2_interfaces/srv/Resume "{ }"
 ```

-## In-depth structure changes
+## Design

+### Main assumptions

-Snapshot functionality makes use of producer-consumer cache patter which must be always turned on.
-Main idea is to use `split_bag()` functionality in `SequentialWriter` for creating snapshots.
+* Snapshot functionality makes use of producer-consumer cache patter which must be always turned on.
+* Main idea is to use `split_bag()` functionality in `SequentialWriter` for creating snapshots.
 In current implementation storage `open()` must be called first before any other function.
 This design manipulates start_time and duration metadata in `SnapshotWriter::write` just to match the state of buffered mesages.
-Additionally this design forces that after `Recorder` node shut down, snapshot is getting saved to disk anyway.
+* Additionally this design forces that before `Recorder` node shut down, snapshot is getting saved to disk anyway.
+* During arguments parsing it should be checked if snapshot argument is true.
+If it's true one of arguments must be positive.
+In case both config artuments are invalid (non positive values) an exception should be thrown.
+In case config arguments are set but snapshot mode is not triggered, both config arguments should be set to invalid values (non positive) and adequate log should be displayed.

-This project blocks the possibility to split the bag during runtime because disk save happens once per some amount of time and it is already out of the SequentialWriter scope to interfere.
+* This project blocks the possibility to split the bag during runtime because disk save happens once per some amount of time and it is already out of the SequentialWriter scope to interfere.

-For now implementation assumes that disk save is being done by flush.
-It may cause that during save some messages from the system can get dropped and I suppose it should be fixed.
+* For now implementation assumes that disk save is being done by flush.
+It may cause that during save some messages from the system can get dropped and ~~it should be fixed.~~ (**Fix proposal in `Flushing fix proposal` section**)

-It should be considered that when buffer doesn't contain any messages to write, rosbag folder should be deleted but for the sake of design simplicity it is not taken into account at this time.
+* It should be considered that when buffer doesn't contain any messages to write, rosbag folder should be **deleted** but for now **it is not designed**.

+### Pros

+* Reuses vast part of `SequentialWriter` class code
+* Accidental `Recorder` node (in snapshot mode) shutdown creates snapshot
+* Producer-consumer patter reusage grants good performance

+### Cons

+* Prevents bag splitting
+* Problematic configuration, pausing and resuming feature (no direct way to change behavior during runtime)
+* Problematic messages counting and rosbag start timestamping
+* (see `TODO` section)

+## In-depth structure changes

 ```diff